the-guitarman/fussball_de_match_list/README.md

 "team_name" holds the name of the team to which this list belongs to.
 You can use it to determine wether a match is a home match or not.

+# TODOs

+- provide url as parameter (`--url <team page url>) return the response and don't start the server in this case

 # License
 LGPLv3.
 (You can use it in commercial projects as you like, but improvements/bugfixes must flow back to this lib.)